-[0013] According to a first aspect of the present invention there is provided a signal coupling system for the transfer of data and/or power signals, the system comprising:
+[0013] According to a first aspect of the present invention there is provided a signal coupling system for the transfer of data and/or power signals in tubing, the system comprising: [0014] a first conducting cable having a first transceiver at an end thereof;

-[0014] a first transceiver having a primary loop arranged at a first end thereof with a first plane enclosed by said primary loop being arranged substantially orthogonal to said first end; [0015] a second transceiver having a secondary loop arranged at a second end thereof with a second plane enclosed by said secondary loop being arranged substantially orthogonal to said second end;
+[0015] said the first transceiver sized to locate within said tubing and having a primary loop arranged at a first end thereof with a first plane enclosed by said primary loop being arranged substantially orthogonal to said first end and parallel to an axis of said tubing;

+[0016] a second conducting cable having a second transceiver at an end thereof;

+[0017] said second transceiver sized to locate within said tubing and having a secondary loop arranged at a second end thereof with a second plane enclosed by said secondary loop being arranged substantially orthogonal to said second end and parallel to an axis of said tubing;

-[0016] said transceivers arranged oppositely with said first and said second ends overlapping such that said first plane and said second plane are in substantially parallel alignment to facilitate electromagnetic coupling therebetween.
+[0018] said transceivers arranged oppositely with said first and said second ends overlapping such that said first plane and said second plane are in substantially parallel alignment to facilitate electromagnetic coupling therebetween.

-[0017] In this way, the loops are arranged in a vertical orientation making the system slimmer than the conventional horizontal arrangement.
-The system can therefore be easily located in confined spaces such as tubing in a wellbore.
+[0019] In this way, the loops are arranged in a vertical orientation making the system slimmer than the conventional horizontal arrangement.
+The system can therefore be easily located in the tubing of a wellbore.

-[0018] Preferably, said primary and said secondary loop are directly opposed to maximise the electromagnetic coupling.
-[0019] In this way, optimum coupling surfaces are presented by the loops facing each other in horizontal alignment.
-[0020] Preferably, said first and second ends are semi-cy-lindrical housings in which are located said primary and said secondary loops respectively, each housing having a first and second face respectively and said first and second faces being in substantially parallel alignment with said primary and said secondary loops respectively.

-[0021] In this way, the loops are protected in housings which can withstand use in harsh environments.
+[0020] Preferably, said primary and said secondary loop are directly opposed to maximise the electromagnetic coupling.
+In this way, optimum coupling surfaces are presented by the loops facing each other in horizontal alignment.

+[0021] Preferably, said first and second ends are semi-cylindrical housings in which are located said primary and said secondary loops respectively, each housing having a first and second face respectively and said first and second faces being in substantially parallel alignment with said primary and said secondary loops respectively.
+In this way, the loops are protected in housings which can withstand use the harsh environments found in a wellbore.

 [0022] Preferably, said first and second faces are arranged oppositely to provide a substantially cylindrical coupling member.

-[0023] In this way, the coupling member has a circumferential diameter which can be selected to fit within known tubing diameters, leaving sufficient bypass area for fluids.
+In this way, the coupling member has a circumferential diameter which can be selected to fit within known tubing diameters, leaving sufficient bypass area for fluids.

-[0024] Preferably said first and second transceivers are substantially cylindrical members such that the system has a substantially cylindrical body.

-[0025] In this way, the system can have a fixed diameter sized to match the cable thickness for deployment.
+[0023] Preferably said first and second transceivers are substantially cylindrical members such that the system has a substantially cylindrical body.
+In this way, the system can have a fixed diameter sized to match the cable thickness for deployment.

-[0026] Preferably, a ledge formed at a junction of said cylindrical member and said semi-cylindrical housing provides a guide surface.

-[0027] In this way, the semi-cylindrical sections can be brought together remotely with an indication being given that contact has been made.
+[0024] Preferably, a ledge formed at a junction of said cylindrical member and said semi-cylindrical housing provides a guide surface.
+In this way, the semi-cylindrical sections can be brought together remotely with an indication being given that contact has been made.

-[0028] Preferably, a front surface at a distal end of said cylindrical housing is shaped to mate with said guide surface.
-[0029] In this way, a positive contact between the two transceivers can be made.
+[0025] Preferably, a front surface at a distal end of said cylindrical housing is shaped to mate with said guide surface.
+In this way, a positive contact between the two transceivers can be made.

-[0030] Preferably, said front surface and said guide surface are arranged at an angle with respect to said first face.

-[0031] In this way, the two transceivers can be guided by rotational alignment.
+[0026] Preferably, said front surface and said guide surface are arranged at an angle with respect to said first face.
+In this way, the two transceivers can be guided by rotational alignment.